National Board of Review: Top Ten Films

 The following is a list of the Top 10 Films chosen annually by the National Board of Review of Motion Pictures, beginning in 1929.

 History

 From 1930 until 2018, the NBR chose 74 films that would go on to win the Academy Award for Best Picture as Best Film.
-Twenty four of these times, the film selected was number one on the NBR's list for that year.
+That streak was broken in 2019 when South Korean film Parasite won Best Picture at the 92nd Academy Awards.
+Twenty-four of these times, the film selected was number one on the NBR's list for that year.